WHEN NEW AMSTERDAM BECAME NEW YORK - "VERY RARE"

 4to.
 In contemporary boards.
 Soiling and light miscolouring to extremities.
 Small paper-label pasted on to top of spine.
 Ex-libris (Carl Juel, Danish statesman and owner of Valdemar's Castle) pasted on to pasted down front end-paper.
 Tear to front free end-paper.
 Four holes in inner margin throughout the bookblock, from a previous stitching.
 A few annotations in contemporary hand to title-page.
 Title-page somewhat soiled.
 A few occassional brownspots and last leaf with repair to lower margin, far from touching text.
 Otherwise internally generally nice and clean.
 (4), 112 pp.

-The exceedingly rare French publication containing various diplomatic articles serving as a response to the discourses published by the Dutch, concerning what happened between England and Holland in the Second Anglo-Dutch War and the consequences there of - “A work of much interest in relation to the history of New Netherland.
+The exceedingly rare French publication containing various diplomatic articles serving as a response to the discourses published by the Dutch, concerning what happened between England and Holland in the Second Anglo-Dutch War and the consequences thereof - “A work of much interest in relation to the history of New Netherland.
 This French edition is very rare” (Sabin).

 The Second Anglo-Dutch War here discussed resulted in the permanent English acquisition of New Amsterdam, which became New York.
 This transition significantly altered the region's governance, culture and economic trajectory, establishing English dominance in North America.
-The war's outcomes set the stage for New York's emergence as a major colonial and later American city, blending Dutch and English influences
+The war's outcomes set the stage for New York's emergence as a major colonial and later American city, blending Dutch and English influences.

 Sir George Downing (1623–1684) was an influential 17th-century diplomat and politician.
 Educated at Harvard, he served Cromwell as a diplomat in the Netherlands before switching allegiances to Charles II, earning a baronetcy.
 Downing's innovations in public finance and postal systems left a lasting impact, notably through the development of Downing Street.
 He played a key role in the Treaty of Breda (1667) and contributed significantly to modern financial practices.